Scott R. Britton

 Scott R. Britton is an elected American local government official in Cook County, Illinois.

 He is currently a member of the Cook County Board of Commissioners representing the 14th District of Cook County which includes Arlington Heights, Barrington, Glencoe, Glenview, Inverness, Kenilworth, Northbrook, Northfield, Palatine, Prospect Heights, Rolling Meadows, Wheeling, Wilmette and Winnetka. as well as parts of Barrington, Buffalo Grove, Deer Park and Deerfield.
-Prior to his service on the Board of Commissioners, Britton served as a village trustee in Glenview.
+Prior to his tenure on the Board of Commissioners, Britton served as a village trustee in Glenview.

 Personal life

 Britton grew up in Macon, Illinois.
 He received his B.A. at Millikin University, followed by his J.D. at the University of Illinois at Urbana-Champaign.
 Following his law school graduation in 1985, Britton moved to Chicago.
 In 1999, Britton moved to the Glenview area.
 He served on numerous boards of charitable organizations including North Suburban United Way and Youth Services of Glenview/Northbrook.

 In addition to his position as commissioner, Britton is a practicing lawyer at his law firm Ford & Britton PC.